Awards

 Teaching Development Award

 Teacher Development Award for the quality and evolution of the course.
 Frameworks, activities, systems, benchmarks, communications, curriculum that support quality teaching; and learning and the inclusion of staff and/or student voice.
+The Society of Homeopaths stopped issuing awards in 2018.

 Student achievement award